This tutorial explains the usage of Maps and HashMap with Java.

 map.remove("Android");

-method, which take a lambda as parameter.
+method, which takes a lambda as a parameter.

 map.forEach((k, v) -> System.out.printf("%s %s%n", k, v));